-The findings from the study conducted in Tripoli provide critical insights into the bacterial landscape associated with neonatal sepsis. identification of Klebsiella Although, the pneumoniae, Staphylococcus aureus, Escherichia coli as the predominant pathogens underscores the need for a focused approach in managing neonatal infections.
-However.
+The findings from the study conducted in Tripoli provide critical insights into the bacterial landscape associated with neonatal sepsis.
+Although, the identification of Klebsiella pneumoniae, Staphylococcus aureus, and Escherichia coli as the predominant pathogens underscores the need for a focused approach in infections. managing neonatal However.
 Klebsiella pneumoniae accounted for 28.3% of the identified pathogens, such bacterium is notorious for its ability to cause severe infections, particularly in immunocompromised populations such as neonates.
-On the other hands, the high prevalence of Klebsiella in this cohort raises concerns regarding antibiotic resistance, as this pathogen is known to exhibit multidrug resistance, treatment options (8). complicating implications of this finding necessitate ongoing surveillance and the development of targeted antibiotic stewardship programs to mitigate resistance patterns and improve clinical outcomes (9).
+On the other hands, the high prevalence of Klebsiella in this cohort raises concerns regarding antibiotic resistance, as this pathogen is known to exhibit multidrug resistance, options(8). complicating treatment The implications of this finding necessitate ongoing surveillance and the development of targeted antibiotic stewardship programs to mitigate resistance patterns and improve clinical outcomes (9).
 With a prevalence of 20.0%, Staphylococcus aureus remains a significant contributor to neonatal sepsis.
-This pathogen is often associated with skin and soft tissue infections but can lead to systemic infections, The identification of Escherichia coli in 10.0% of cases aligns with its established neonatal infections, role in particularly those arising from urinary tract infections and gastrointestinal sources.
+This pathogen is often associated with skin and soft tissue infections but can lead to systemic infections, The identification of Escherichia coli in 10.0% of cases aligns with its established role in neonatal infections. particularly those arising from urinary tract infections and gastrointestinal sources.
 The presence of E. coli highlights the need for clinicians to consider the potential for polymicrobial infections and the importance of comprehensive diagnostic approaches to guide effective treatment.